factualaudio/factualaudio/hugo/content/post/interference.md

 # Distance between sources

-We’ve observed above that sound from two spatially separated sources can combine to form an alternating constructive and destructive interference pattern (i.e. a standing wave).
+We’ve observed above that sound from two spatially separated sources can combine to form an alternating constructive and destructive interference pattern.
 This is true for the specific example that I’ve chosen, but things do not necessarily turn out that way in the general case.
 Indeed the sound field might adopt a different shape if any of our initial assumptions (i.e. *identical*, *omnidirectional* sources) are broken.

 More interestingly, the distance between our two sources also matters.
 Remember that this particular interference pattern is inherently caused by the path difference between the sources and the listener — if the path difference approaches half a wavelength, destructive interference occurs.
 Consider this: basic geometry tells us that the path difference cannot be more than the distance between the sources themselves. {{% footnote note %}}This maximum is reached if the listener sits on the line that goes through both sources, such that one source lies behind the other from the perspective of the listener.{{% /footnote %}} If that distance is less than a quarter of a wavelength, then destructive interference simply *cannot* occur anywhere in space, and we are left with only constructive interference: